-The 10 mm/s criteria applies at any commercial building or structures that are commercial in nature (high-rise concrete or steel residential buildings, for instance).
-The 5 mm/s applies at any single, or two-storey detached or semi-detached residential dwellings.
+The 10 mm/s criteria apply at any commercial building, or structures that are commercial in nature (high-rise concrete or steel residential buildings for instance).
+The 5 mm/s applies to single, or two-storey detached or semi-detached residential dwellings.